The importance of ISO 14001 in a changing global environment

-In 2012, it was estimated around 20% of the earth’s natural resources go to waste – meaning one-fifth of the minerals, wood, metals, fossil and biomass fuels we extract from the earth are not being used.
+In 2012, it was estimated around 20% of the earth’s natural resources go to waste — meaning one-fifth of the minerals, wood, metals, fossil and biomass fuels we extract from the earth is not being used.
 According to the Organisation for Economic Co-operation & Development (OECD) this equates to around 62 billion tonnes of resources.

 As of the 22nd of August 2020, we have used up more natural resources the Earth can renew in 12 months (this is called “Overshoot Day”).
 At this rate, it would take 1.6 earths to meet the needs of the world’s population this year in a sustainable way.

 This is a major concern because Overshoot Day has been falling earlier and earlier each decade.
 In 1970, it was December 29th.
 In 1980, it was November 4th.
 In 1990, October 11th.
 In 2000, it was September 23rd and August 7th in 2010.